All posts

 Minimum late payment penaltyR$165.74 (adjusted periodically)

 The penalty structure is cumulative.
-A founder who misses six months of Carnê-Leão payments does not face a single penalty — each month's missed payment accrues its own penalty and interest independently.
-At a 13.25% SELIC rate, the interest alone adds approximately 1.1% per month to each unpaid installment.
+Miss six months and you don't get one penalty — each month's missed payment accrues its own penalty and interest independently.
+At a 13.25% SELIC rate, interest alone adds about 1.1% per month to each unpaid installment.

 The common mistake